taocpp/config/README.md

 ## Features

- * JAXN syntax with extensions (compatible with JSON)
+ * JAXN syntax with extensions (compatible with JSON).
- * JAXN data model (JSON + binary data + non-finites)
+ * JAXN data model (JSON + binary data + non-finites).
- * Meta data (filename and position information everywhere)
+ * Meta data (filename and position information everywhere).
- * Copy/reference/overwrite values and entire sections
+ * Copy/reference/overwrite values and entire sections.
  * Multiple ways to read and parse other files, and use
  * environment variables and output of shell commands.